Do you surround yourself with encouragers, or with discouragers? Gain more insight with a complimentary Positivity Breakthrough Session today!

 I may not be able to love Stephanie the way that I intended, but if it’s true that people may doubt what we say yet believe what we do then I’m confident that the new goal burned in my heart of being a source of encouragement to others is a worthy demonstration of my care, gratitude, and love.
 I don’t need to be famous to do this because I’m already famous in the lives of those I touch every day.
 The most valuable gift we can give others is the gift of your time and genuine presence.
 People are always worth the sincere investment, because it’s all done with people.

-Jonas Cain is an author, magician, and founder of Positivity Magic where he serves as Executive Director and Facilitator of Fascination.
-Positivity Magic helps motivated professionals increase their influence and communicate more effectively through team building workshops and personality and behavioral coaching, and helps emerging adults manage change to overcome risks for anxiety, depression, and suicide.
+Jonas Cain is an author, magician, and CEO of Hashtag Positivity where he serves as the Purveyor of Positivity and Chief Facilitator of Fascination.
+Hashtag Positivity helps motivated professionals communicate more effectively through team building workshops and behavioral coaching, and helps emerging adults manage change to overcome risks for anxiety, depression, and suicide.

 Transformational products and services include books and online courses for independent study, encouraging one-on-one coaching sessions, empowering team development workshops, and engaging keynote presentations.